Quantum communication networks with defects in silicon carbide: Summary

 Another usecase is the deployment of SiC devices for end nodes in quantum networks.
 The quantum memories in end nodes delay the read-out of photonic quantum states or re-emit stored states after certain time intervals for various quantum information processing tasks.
 End nodes therefore have a different set of requirements compared to repeater nodes.
 As an example, the transfer to nuclear spins is a good option to increase the storage time of end nodes, even though in-depth comparison to other quantum memory platforms is necessary to evaluate the deployability of defects in SiC for this usecase.

-These considerations allow to define a path towards deployment of SiC photonics for high-performance quantum links, which we outlined in \ref{sec:roadmap}.
-We project that, with a concerted effort of the scientific community and the SiC industry, it will be possible to achieve this goal within the end of the decade.
+These considerations allow to define a path towards deployment of SiC photonics for high-performance quantum links, outlined in Sec.\ref{sec:roadmap}.
+We project that, with a concerted effort of the scientific community and the SiC industry, it will be possible to achieve this goal within a decade.